 With this in mind, and taking into account the feedback from these key stakeholder groups, we have decided to postpone the delivery of parts of our key technology upgrades including external testing environments and issuing technical specifications for our VaR project.
 This will help to ensure adequate time for robust testing while minimising the administrative burden for our stakeholders.
 Therefore, the revised anticipated timeline for the launch of our new VaR-based margin methodology is now scheduled for late 2022 with more detailed timelines to be communicated in due course

 Following discussions with and feedback from LME members and their clients, LME Clear has announced its intention to implement Value-at-Risk (VaR) margin methodology for the calculation of initial margin.
-We expect to move from the current margin model in the first half of 2021.

 Our new VaR-based initial margin model has received regulatory non-objection, and we are engaging closely with market participants to ensure a smooth transition.

 VaR is a widely adopted risk methodology, used in many asset classes by various central counterparties and other financial institutions.

 Each organisation which decides to adopt a VaR-based margin model needs to ensure that the model of choice is fit for their market's particular requirements in accordance with the regulatory requirements that the organisation is subject to.
 To achieve this, LME Clear has not only gone through a thorough model selection process for the right composition of our VaR model, but we have also customised the model to fit the unique characteristics of the LME market.
 All the model parameters and customisation choices have been through a thorough third party independent validation prior to receiving the regulatory non-objection.